 This organization’s experience underscores the crux of dynamic risk – it manifests in unpredictable ways that require an agile solution, for both anticipation and resolution.
 So how do you go about solving this puzzle?
 Technology is the piece that’s been missing.

-Prepare, Respond and Recover with Critical Event Management
+Prepare, Respond and Recover with Proactive Risk Management

-When applied to the dynamic risk of flooding, the right CEM solution will deliver three elements that significantly enhance your ability to mitigate risk, minimize damages and strengthen overall organizational resilience:
+When applied to the dynamic risk of flooding, the right technology solution will deliver capabilities that significantly enhance your ability to mitigate risk, minimize damages and strengthen overall resilience.
+These capabilities include:

-1. Risk Intelligence: This capability enables you to aggregate complex data on any given situation, track feeds from thousands of sources, filter out the noise and then synthesize the data to receive actionable information.
-This process must happen in real time so organizations, residents and staff can act in time to make a difference.
+Risk Intelligence: This capability aggregates complex data on any given situation, tracks feeds from thousands of sources, filters out the noise and then synthesizes the data to provide actionable information.
+This process must happen in real time so fast action can be taken to make a difference.

-2. Critical Communications: This component gives response teams a reliable means to send targeted, time-sensitive notifications to every person in the sphere of impact.
+Mass Notification: This component gives response teams a reliable means to send targeted, time-sensitive critical communications to every person in the sphere of impact.
 To maximize effectiveness, you should be able to deliver geo-targeted, multi-language messages via phone, voicemail, email, SMS and desktop alerts, as well as integrate with IPAWS and other weather alerting systems.

 When flooding is imminent, alerts can be sent to residents and workers regarding evacuation routes and resources.
 If the flood is worse than anticipated, it can be used to apprise everyone on the status of road impasses and utilities outages.
 As the situation unfolds, two-way communications allow people to mark themselves safe or request assistance.
 And when families are searching for lost loved ones, rescue workers can quickly get the word out as more people are located and brought to treatment centers and shelters.

 As a leader and protector of communities, you’re committed to doing everything it takes to prepare for a flood.
 Technology provides the resources you need to navigate the challenges of today and proactively shore up for tomorrow’s unknowns.
-Visit the Flood Communications Preparedness Resource Center for more tips and insights.
+Visit the Flood Preparedness Kit for more tips and insights.